Adopting an Open Source Organizational Culture

 In our code of conduct, examples of the standards are:

 - Being respectful of differing viewpoints and experiences

 - Focusing on what is best for the community

 Beyond code, employees at Gravitational are polite to each other—genuinely accommodating, helpful, and supportive.
 Maintaining this code of conduct is central to our work.

 Ultimately, OSOC involves being present, paying attention, and staying open and flexible to innovation.
 What are ways that you imagine Open Source Organizational Culture might show up in healthy workplaces?
-Tweet us at @gravitationalco!company
+Tweet us at @gravitationalco!